htemuri/azure-pulumi-service-broker/README.md

 go run cmd/pulumi_worker/*.go # for the pulumi workers
 ```

-The broker API listens on `:50051`.
+The broker API listens on `:50051` by default.

 ## Example client